How to Get Rid of Mice in Your House: The Complete Guide

 If you think you might have a house mouse infestation, the first step is to confirm it.
 Mice are pretty small and mouse nests can be hard to find – so they’re not always easy to spot.

 Mouse nests can be inside walls or other places that you cannot access.
 Also, keep in mind that the mouse nest may not be inside your house – the mice may be outside and just come in and out in search of food or water.
-However, even if you can’t find a mouse nest, there are some telltale signs that you can look for:
+However, even if you can’t find a mouse nest, there are some telltale signs that you have mice:

-One of the most obvious signs of a mouse problem is droppings.
-Mice tend to leave behind droppings wherever they go.
-If you see small, black pellets in your cupboards or around your food, then there’s a good chance you have a mouse problem.
+• Mouse droppings: If you see small, black pellets in your cupboards or around your food, or other places, you probably have a mouse problem.

-Mice are also known for making strange or unfamiliar noises – like scratching and squeaking noises.
-If you hear these kinds of noises coming from your walls or ceilings, then there’s a good chance you have a mouse problem.
+• Strange or unfamiliar noises: Mice make strange or unfamiliar noises – like scratching and squeaking noises.
+If you hear scratching or squeaking noises coming from your walls or ceilings, it’s likely you have a mouse problem.

-Mice like to chew on things, so another sign of a mouse problem is damage to your belongings.
-If you see teeth marks on food packages or furniture, chewed-up boxes, or papers, then it’s likely that you have a mouse problem.
+• Damage: If you see teeth marks on food packaging, furniture, baseboards, chewed-up boxes, wire, or papers, then that is a clue that you might have a mouse infestation.

-When you realize that you have a house mouse infestation, it’s time to take action.
 The sooner you get rid of the mice, the better.
-If you delay for too long, the mouse populations will just increase.
+If you delay for too long, the mouse population will just increase.

 There are several ways to approach house mouse control and here are some of the best ways to get rid of mice in your house: